 Before or during the Entrance Assessment, a child might experience medical or other problems which may have affected his/her performance in the Entrance Assessment.
 These difficulties are referred to as Special Circumstances.
-While it will not be immediately known whether these circumstances have had a detrimental effect on a child's score in the Entrance Assessment, a parent/guardian is best placed to decide on whether they should be brought to the attention of the schools to which the parent will be applying for a place for the child.
-As a preliminary step, parents who may be considering making a Claim for Special Circumstances should complete and submit an SCR (Special Circumstances Registration) Form to the Assessment Centre by 2:00 pm Friday 14th December 2018.
-Depending on the actual outcomes achieved by the child the parents can then decide whether to make a Claim for Special Circumstances when completing the Transfer Form.
-A Special Circumstances Pack will be available on the www.pptcni.com website or from any Assessment Centre after 17th November 2018.
-In making the Claim the parents are asking that the grade/score achieved in the Entrance Assessment should be adjusted by the Board of Governors of the post-primary school to take account of the Special Circumstances.
+While it will not be immediately known whether these circumstances have had a detrimental effect on a child's Entrance Assessment outcomes, a parent/guardian is best placed to decide on whether they should be brought to the attention of the schools to which the parent will be applying for a place for the child.
+As a preliminary step, parents who may be considering making a Claim for Special Circumstances should complete and submit an SCR (Special Circumstances Registration) Form to the Assessment Centre by 2:00 pm Friday 13th December 2019.
+Depending on the actual outcomes achieved by the child the parents can then decide whether to make a Claim for Special Circumstances when completing the Application for post-primary education.
+A Special Circumstances Pack will be available on the www.pptcni.com website or from any Assessment Centre after 16th November 2019.
+In making the Claim the parents are asking that the grade/score/cohort percentile achieved in the Entrance Assessment should be adjusted by the Board of Governors of the post-primary school to take account of the Special Circumstances.